byhyu/carnd-t2-p5/README.md

 4. Run it: `./mpc`.

 ## Dependencies

-The project was build under environment provided by the Udacity [Docker container](https://hub.docker.com/r/udacity/carnd_mpc/).
+The project was firste intended to build under macOS.
+However, installation of `Ipopt` kept failing; so eventually I turned to Docker environment provided by the Udacity [Docker container](https://hub.docker.com/r/udacity/carnd_mpc/).

 * cmake >= 3.5
  * All OSes: [click here for installation instructions](https://cmake.org/install/)